 Customer feedback is increasingly important for both start-ups and established companies.
 But what if instead of showering you with praise, your customers hail you with complaints?
 Many companies are still unsure about how to deal with negative feedback.
 But they show more concern than there need be.
 Sure, a complaint email is alarming.
 That is obvious.
 Nevertheless, a customer's reaction shows interest in the company and its business.
 In the worst case, a dissatisfied customer turns away completely without informing the company of his criticisms.
 In the best case, a complaint can become a catalyst for relationships and deepen and strengthen the relationship between the two.

 A disappointed customer is emotionally charged and wants to let off steam, no matter which way.
 Their emotions make sparks.
-A smouldering fire can quickly become a wildfire.
+A smoldering fire can quickly become a wildfire.
 Companies that do not pay attention to the needs of their customers are thus faced with the problem of not being able to keep existing customers.
-This not only costs time, but also valuable resources.
+This not only costs time but also valuable resources.
 Anxiety-free and empathetic listening is one way to deal with negative feedback.

 Complaints are usually caused by one or more errors in the company – regardless of whether they actually exist or arise only from individual perception.
 A complaint expresses dissatisfaction with a customer, supplier, or business partner.
 The individual expectations for a product or performance of the company have not been met.
 You are disappointed.
 So it is no wonder that for many companies, the word "complaint" often has a bitter taste.
-But complaints also have potential of the valuable messages they carry in them.
+But complaints also have the potential of the valuable messages they carry in them.

 A customer usually invests valuable time in his or her feedback.
 Strategic complaint management is thus an additional service that the company can provide to make it as pleasant as possible for the customer.
 Similar to an entrepreneur, the customer weighs up the effort and benefit of his action.
 If he considers the usefulness of his complaint to be higher than the time and costs to be spent on it, he decides to appeal.
-This can be in the form of an e-mail, a call or in person.
+This can be in the form of an e-mail, a call, or in person.
 In most cases, the complainant's feedback has a specific objective.
 He wants the company to

-This gives companies the opportunity to revise their products, services and processes in such a way that not only the current customer, but also future consumers are satisfied.
+This gives companies the opportunity to revise their products, services, and processes in such a way that not only the current customer but also future consumers are satisfied.

 In general, the following applies: It is more cost-effective for companies to retain existing customers than to find new ones.
 Forward-looking companies are therefore re-prioritizing and investing in retaining their customers who complain.
-At the same time, they are aware that companies which handle their customers' complaints competently, quickly and in a friendly way usually gain a loyalty advantage.
+At the same time, they are aware that companies that handle their customers' complaints competently, quickly and in a friendly way usually gain a loyalty advantage.
 In doing so, they are laying the foundations for a large number of otherwise-complaining customers that will continue to order from them in the future.

-Customers always have certain expectations of a company, their service or in how they help – be it professional advice, individually designed services or low waiting times.
+Customers always have certain expectations of a company, their service, or in how they help – be it professional advice, individually designed services, or low waiting times.
 Often, the experience they already had with the company and its services or the current needs of the customer determine their expectations.
 Furthermore, testimonials from acquaintances and friends as well as the communication culture of the company are important factors for the detailed expectations a customer develops.